enna-project/Enna-Media-Server/doc/Protocol.md

 The 'rip' command is sent to EMS when a CD has to be ripped on the disk.
 Two kinds of messages are required:
- * the 'rip' order (through a synchronous message to the EMS)
+ * the 'rip' order (through a synchronous message to the EMS), with the indication of the audio format ("FLAC" or "WAV")
  * the 'rip' progression (through an asynchronous message from the EMS)

 ### Rip command